rosell-dk/webp-express/README.md

 In order to test that the image is not being reconverted every time, look at the Response headers of the image.
 There should be a "X-WebP-On-Demand" header.
 It should say Routed to image converter" the first time, but "Routed to existing converted image" on subsequent requests (WebP-Express is based upon WebP On Demand).
 When routed to image converter, there should also be some headers beginning with "X-WebP-Convert-And-Serve", which reveals information about the conversion.

 You can also append `?debug` after any image url, in order to run a conversion, and see the conversion report.
 Btw: If you append `?reconvert` after an image url, you will force a reconversion of the image.

+### Notes

+*Note:*
+The redirect rules created in .htaccess are sensitive to the location of your image folder and the location of Wordpress.
+If you at some point change one of these, the rules will have to be updated. .htaccess rules are updated whenever you change a setting (all configuration is actually stored in .htaccess, which allows the converter to run faster, than if it had the overhead of bootstrapping Wordpress)

+*Note:*
+Do not simply remove the plugin without deactivating it first.
+Deactivation takes care of removing the rules in the .htaccess file.
+With the rules there, but converter gone, your Google Chrome visitors will not see any jpeg images.

+*Note:*
+The plugin has not been tested in multisite configurations.
+It's on the roadmap!

 ## Limitations